Workplace Accident Claim Frequently Asked Questions

-No. If your employer stops you from reporting your injury or threatens retaliation, you should call us at Zychowicz Law, right away.
+No. If your employer stops you from reporting your injury or threatens retaliation, you should call us at Zychowicz Law LLC, right away.
 Employers are often reluctant to report injuries because it usually leads to safety inspections and could result in fines or increased insurance rates for the business.

 Can I file a claim if I have workers’ compensation insurance?